Ahuwhenua Trophy field days celebrate Māori dairy farmers

 Te Hāmua said it was exciting to go to these farms, meet the different workers and hear about what they do now for the lands previously walked upon by their own ancestors.

-The finalists in the 2021 Ahuwhenua Young Māori Dairy Award (Anahera Hale, Ben Purua and Quinn Morgan as pictured above) were also present at the field days.
+The finalists in the 2021 Ahuwhenua Young Māori Dairy Award (Anahera Hale, Ben Purua and Quinn Morgan) were also present at the field days.

 The winner will be announced at the trophy awards dinner in New Plymouth on Friday 14 May.
 For more details visit the Ahuwhenua Trophy website here.